ldh-iwnl/Credit-Card-Fraud-Project/README.md

 # Credit-Card-Fraud-Project
-using machine learning and techniques in fraud analyics to conduct bank's credit card fraud
+using machine learning, R Language and techniques in fraud analyics to conduct bank's credit card fraud